andreacorinti/andreacorinti.com/src/posts/eng/always-english.md

 I truly enjoy English.

-Not only for its cultural significance and relevance in the era in which I was born and reared, but also for the limitless opportunities it provides for communication with individuals all over the world:
+Not only for its cultural significance and relevance in the era in which I was born and raised, but also for the limitless opportunities it provides for communication with individuals all over the world:

 I absolutely love how English _sounds_.